WaiYanLin71/fastify-mvc/README.md

 ### Demo Link

-A live demo of the project can be accessed at https://waiting-polished-mallow.glitch.me/
+A live demo of the project can be accessed at https://waiting-polished-mallow.glitch.me/ OR https://wy-dev.cyclic.app/v1/auth/login

 - username: test@admin.com
 - password: password